 It may be necessary to share your information with the following:

-- data processors, such as IT support staff, email providers, data storage providers;
+- data processors, such as telephony transmission workers, email providers, data storage providers; providers of web services.

-- your conflict party – only subject to your specific instructions
+- your conflict party – only subject to your specific instruction.

 - legal professionals who act for you alone;

-- courts and tribunals - only if called by a judge to do so;
+- courts and tribunals, police and intelligence services - only if called by a judge to do so;

-- trainee mediators - rarely and subject to your precise consent in advance;
+- trainee mediators - rarely and subject to your specific consent in advance;

 We have no legal obligation to you to store your information for a particular period of time nor to delete such of your information as we are permitted to store, within a particular timescale.
-However, we will normally store all your information:
+However, we will normally store:

 Under the GDPR, you have a number of rights that you can exercise in certain circumstances.
 These are free of charge.
 In summary, you may have the right to:

-8.1 Receive a copy of the personal information you have provided to us or have this information sent to a third party.
-This will be provided to you or the third party in a structured, commonly used and machine readable format, e.g. a Word file;
+- Receive a copy of the personal information you have provided to us or have this information sent to a third party.
+This will be provided to you or the third party in a structured, commonly used and machine readable format, e.g. a Word file.

 Cookies are small text files that are placed on your computer's hard drive by your web browser when you visit a website.
-They allow information gathered on one web page to be stored until it is needed for use on another, allowing a website to provide you with a personalised experience, and the website owner with statistics about how you use the website so that it can be improved.
+They allow information gathered on one web page to be stored until it is needed for use on another, allowing a website to provide you with a personalised experience, and the website owner with statistics about how you use the website.

 Some cookies may last for a defined period of time, such as one day or until you close your browser.
 Others last indefinitely.